 Whereas previous games were ‘clean’, having nothing but the breathtaking environments, brilliantly designed characters, and visceral mayhem, Wolfenstein: Youngblood now almost restricts you from participating in missions it doesn’t think you’re ready for by throwing ‘higher levelled’ enemies at you which can take you out whilst you shoot their spongy bodies.
 Personally, I’m used to seeing this mechanic in modern games, I even turn it on usually in games like Dynasty Warriors as I like to see how much health an enemy has, but I do agree with the artificial brick wall progression and bullet sponge complaints.
 Not lying, some of the bosses took me easily over half an hour to take down, all because they have a number of shields (which take ages to destroy if you don’t have ammo for the effective weapon) and then you chip away at its health until it explodes.
 The final boss is something I pray I never have to go through again (after the seven attempts it took to beat them).

-Throughout the game, you’ll gain experience and pick up coins which you can use to unlock new abilities and pimp out your weaponry.
+Throughout the game, you’ll gain experience and pick up coins that you can use to unlock new abilities and pimp out your weaponry.
 I found the majority of these new skills and more powerful weaponry to be a Godsend as sure, you gain 2% extra damage per each level you go up by, but when you’re up against an enemy give or take five levels off yours, you’re equally matched so the more tools and tricks you have, the better!
 In a way, the ‘level-based’ system the game utilises, in order to let you know if you should even bother fighting an enemy at this point, reminded me of The Division, a game built around four-player co-op rather than single player.
 This is most likely what’s happened here as Wolfenstein: Youngblood was built for two players at all times, which brings me to…

 Whether you’re playing Wolfenstein: Youngblood on your own or online with a friend or stranger, you’ll always have the company of your partner in crime, your twin sister.
-As I said previously, the game has been built around cooperative gameplay, doors which require two of you to open, switches and levers which you both have to operate at the same time, and bullet sponge enemies which require one person to flank whilst the other finds the weak spot and takes advantage of it.
+As I said previously, the game has been built around cooperative gameplay, doors that require two of you to open, switches and levers which you both have to operate at the same time, and bullet sponge enemies which require one person to flank whilst the other finds the weak spot and takes advantage of it.
 In a way, this aspect reminded me of the Army of TWO games.
 As such, should you play solo, you’ll be blessed with one of the most annoying AI characters I’ve seen in a forced co-op game this year.

 Okay, that’s exaggerating a bit, your sister isn’t that bad.
 She’ll get behind cover, rotate her weapons (which are the same as yours depending on what you’ve picked up), attack oncoming enemies, and she’ll even try and stay hidden if you’re sneaking by activating her cloaking ability.
 However, she’ll regularly run into danger with a ‘YOLO’ attitude and require you to go help her up, she’ll sometimes just stand there staring at you as you bleed out and watch you die – even if you’re smashing the button to ask her for help, and there’s no way to directly boss her about and give her orders (which I think is the biggest issue here).